Biafran airlift

 The Biafran Airlift was an international humanitarian relief effort that transported food and medicine to Biafra during the Nigerian Civil War.
 Relief flights lasted from 1967 to 1969.
 This was the largest civilian airlift and, after the Berlin airlift of 1948–49, the largest non-combatant airlift of any kind ever carried out.
-The airlift was largely a series of joint efforts by Protestant and Catholic church groups, and other non-governmental organizations (NGOs), operating civilian and military aircraft with volunteer (mostly) civilian crews and support personnel.
+The airlift was largely a series of joint efforts by Protestant and Catholic church groups, and other non-governmental organizations (NGOs), operating civilian and military aircraft with mostly volunteer civilian crews and support personnel.
 Several national governments also supported the effort, mostly behind the scenes.
 This sustained joint effort, which lasted one and a half times as long as its Berlin predecessor, is estimated to have saved more than a million lives.

 In early 1968, an Irish missionary began a relief effort based in São Tomé Island, under the aegis of the Committee of International Church Relief Organizations.
 At the time, São Tomé was a Portuguese overseas department and had taken a neutral stance on the Nigerian Civil War.
 The island's authorities had made its ports available to both belligerents.

 The Nigerian government and some Nigerian military leaders stated the threat of genocide was fabricated and was "misguided humanitarian rubbish."
 They additionally stated that mass starvation was an intended goal, saying "If the children must die first, then that is too bad, just too bad," and "All is fair in war, and starvation is one of the weapons of war".
-There have been accusations that the airlift supplied weapons to Biafra, but these remain unsubstantiated.